Until 2020 the thought of Walt Disney World closing its doors for an extended period of time was nearly unthinkable.

 The entire Disney World Resort has only closed its doors a few times since it opened.

-Disney World has closed for hurricanes 5 times since it opened:
+Disney World has closed for at least 1 day 6 times since it opened:

 - Hurricane Floyd: September 15, 1999